White Rose: Memorials and legacy

 With the fall of Nazi Germany, the White Rose came to represent opposition to tyranny in the German psyche and was lauded for acting without interest in personal power or self-aggrandizement.
 Their story became so well known that the composer Carl Orff claimed (falsely by some accounts) to his Allied interrogators that he was a founding member of the White Rose and was released.
 He was personally acquainted with Huber, but there is no evidence that Orff was ever involved in the movement.

 On 5 February 2012 Alexander Schmorell was canonized as a New Martyr by the Orthodox Church.

 The square where the central hall of Munich University is located has been named "Geschwister-Scholl-Platz" after Hans and Sophie Scholl; the square opposite to it is "Professor-Huber-Platz".
 Two large fountains are in front of the university, one on either side of Ludwigstraße.
 The fountain in front of the university is dedicated to Hans and Sophie Scholl.
 The other, across the street, is dedicated to Professor Huber.
 Many schools, streets, and other places across Germany are named in memory of the members of the White Rose.

 In Paris, a high school of the 17th arrondissement (collège La Rose Blanche), is named after the White Rose, and a public park pays homage to Hans and Sophie Scholl.

 One of Germany's leading literary prizes is called the Geschwister-Scholl-Preis (the "Scholl Siblings" prize).

-Likewise, the asteroid 7571 Weisse Rose is named after the group.
+Asteroid 7571 Weisse Rose is named after the group.

 The Audimax of the Bundeswehr Medical Academy in Munich was named after Hans Scholl in 2012.
 The Joint Medical Service of the Bundeswehr, named barracks north of Munich after Christoph Probst at his 100th birthday in 2019.

 The last surviving member of the group was Traute Lafrenz.
-She turned 100 years old on 3 May 2019 and was rewarded the Order of Merit of the Federal Republic of Germany on that same date for her work as part of the White Rose.
+She was 100 years old on 3 May 2019 and was awarded the Order of Merit of the Federal Republic of Germany on that same date for her work as part of the White Rose.
 She died on 6 March 2023.

+In May 2021, Germany issued a stamp to commemorate the 100th anniversary of Sophie Scholl's birthday.